Intermesh/groupoffice-docs/install/config.rst

    debugLog              bool    Disable debug log when debug = true. servermanager         bool    Set by multi_instance module.
-This will copy system settings and create welcome message on install. zpush2_loglevel       int     Set to 32 to generate debugging info in log/z-push.log
+This will copy system settings and create welcome message on install. zpush2_loglevel       int     Set to 32 to generate debugging info in log/z-push.log vmail_path            string  Customize where mail is stored.
+Defaults to "/var/mail/vhosts/"
    ====================  ======  ===========

 Recommended PHP settings